The digital twin in industry: The bridge between the virtual and physical worlds – Image: Xpert.Digital

 How does a digital twin work?

-The way a digital twin works is based on the networking of physical objects and their digital representation.
+The functionality of a digital twin is based on the networking of physical objects and their digital representation.
 This process is highly complex and integrates various technologies:

 1. Sensors and data sources